 What Can You Do with a Business Degree?

 A business degree can be applied to a wide range of career options, depending on the level of degree and the area of specialization.
-Advanced business degrees, such as an MBA or Doctorate of Business Administration often funnel into executive level positions, management, business leadership, teaching, or research.
+Advanced business degrees, such as an MBA or Doctorate of Business Administration can often help propel one’s career into executive level positions, management, business leadership, teaching, or research.
 Obtaining an advanced degree can sometimes help professionals in business-related fields achieve a bump in salary.
-With an undergraduate business degree or business certificate you can develop skills for a new type of position, transition to new career, network with peers, develop leadership skills, and build skills to increase job performance.
+With an undergraduate business degree or business certificate you can develop skills needed to enter a new type of position in the business field, transition to new career, network with peers, develop leadership skills, and build skills to increase job performance.